Jessica Lange Will Appear in 'American Horror Story: Apocalypse'

 Lange's grand return will happen in episode six of the highly anticipated Coven and Murder House crossover season of AHS.

+Emma Roberts will be reprising her Coven role as Madison Montgomery, while Leslie Grossman is playing Coco St. Clair Vanderbilt.
+Billie Lourd is taking on the role of Mallory and Adina Porter’s character is named Dinah Stevens.
+And Kathy Bates, whose character sports a dark pixie cut hairdo, will be playing Miss Me.

+"There is a mystery to the show that is better unfolded," showrunner Woodall concluded.
+"It is an experience.
+This season is very different show for us -- as always.”

 American Horror Story: Apocalypse will premiere Sept.
 12 at 10 p.m.
-EST/PST on FX.
+ET/PT on FX.

 RELATED CONTENT: